-House Bill 1281 proposes a series of amendments to Florida statutes that primarily focus on enhancing the roles and responsibilities of the Chief Financial Officer (CFO) and improving financial management systems within the state.
-The bill replaces references to the "Florida Accounting Information Resource Subsystem" with the "Financial Management Subsystem," modernizing the terminology used in state financial practices.
-It also mandates that the CFO replace any lost or destroyed warrants under specific conditions, ensuring that these replacement warrants maintain the same validity as the originals.
-Additionally, the bill modifies the pay period for state employees to a monthly basis and introduces new rules for deferred compensation plans, allowing for both pretax and after-tax contributions.
+House Bill 1281 proposes a series of amendments to Florida statutes that primarily focus on the responsibilities of the Chief Financial Officer (CFO) and various regulatory frameworks within the state.
+The bill changes the reporting subsystem for the CFO from the "Florida Accounting Information Resource Subsystem" to the "Financial Management Subsystem" and mandates the CFO to replace lost or destroyed warrants, ensuring these replacements hold the same validity as the originals.
+It also modifies the pay period for state employees to a monthly basis and introduces new rules for deferred compensation plans, allowing for both pretax and after-tax contributions.
+Additionally, the bill emphasizes transparency in government spending by requiring detailed expenditure data to be made available online.

 Statutes affected: